 You can’t sue your employer for a single or insignificant incident.
 The harassment has to be extreme or a collection of incidences.
 Only then will the court recognize the complaint as sexual harassment.

-Call Gilleon Law Firm today to get free consultation for your case!
+Call Gilleon Law Firm, APC today to get free consultation for your case!